eadmund/cypherback/README.md

-To run a backup, first the current backup set, if any, is downloaded, then all files which have changed since the previous backup are added to the backup set (FIXME: add a hash of each file's data to its record to help this?; FIXME: add deletion records), then their chunks are uploaded in random order, and finally the new backup set is uploaded.
+To run a backup, first the current backup set, if any, is downloaded, then all files which have changed since the previous backup are added to the backup set (FIXME: add a hash of each file's data to its record to help this?; FIXME: add deletion records, making sure to handle add-delete-add of the same file efficiently), then their chunks are uploaded in random order, and finally the new backup set is uploaded.

 The entire backup set is encrypted with AES in CTR mode under the metadata encryption key; the IV is the metadata nonce concatenated